CyberfusionIO/HostFact-Verwerkersovereenkomst/README.md

 In /Pro:

 - Create a custom field in HostFact on /Pro/customclientfields.php?page=add .
 Use 'DPA' in capitals (without '') as field code ('Veldcode');
 - Create an empty email template by navigating to /Pro/templates.php?page=email, clicking 'Template toevoegen', selecting 'een standaard template' under "Wat voor template wilt u toevoegen?" and clicking 'Bevestigen'.
-As both template name and subject, use 'dummy'.
-Leave the body empty.
+Create a subject and a body (this will be sent to your customer) such as "Thank you for confirming.
+The DPA has been signed."
 Once it's saved, click on the newly created email template and look at the email template in the URL.
 It's shown in the URL like: &id=6 (the ID is 6, write that down)

 In FTP: